tulasidamarla/docker/README.md

 Docker Images
 -------------
 Images are like templates for a container.
-An Image containers multiple layers.
+An Image contains multiple layers.
 A running Docker image is a container.

 For ex to start a container from an image,
 -----------------------------------------